fsiegrist/devops-bootcamp-06-artifact-repository/Exercises.md

 Execute the following command (replace the placeholders in `<...>` with their respective values):\
 `curl -u all-repo-reader:<all-repo-reader-password> -X GET 'http://<nexus-droplet-ip-address>:8081/service/rest/v1/components?repository=npm&sort=version'`

-The output contains one component with one asset.
-Copy its "downloadUrl" value.
+The output contains components with their assets.
+Copy the "downloadUrl" value of the required asset.

 Execute one of the following commands (replace the placeholders in `<...>` with their respective values):\
 `curl -u all-repo-reader:<all-repo-reader-password> -X GET '<download-url>' --output bootcamp-node-project-1.0.0.tgz`